wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAccountLevelAPIs.md

 > **Note:**
 > Currently only account owners and co-owners can create API keys.

-[API keys](https://support.wix.com/en/article/about-wix-api-keys) are created and managed in the [API Keys Manager](https://manage.wix.com/account/api-keys) where you can assign a set of permissions that determine the types of APIs the key can access.
+If you are an account owner or co-owner, you can create and manage [API keys](https://support.wix.com/en/article/about-wix-api-keys) in the [API Keys Manager](https://manage.wix.com/account/api-keys), where you can assign a set of permissions that determine the types of APIs the key can access.

 ![API Keys Manager](../media/APIKeysManager.jpg)